 Personal injury cases follow a process, just like anything else in the legal world.
-Whether you’re suffering from a slip and fall, a car accident, or any other kind of injury, it’s helpful to know how your personal injury case will be handled—and in most cases, it will take just 7 main steps.
+Whether you’re suffering from a slip and fall, a car accident, or any other kind of injury, it’s helpful to know how your personal injury case will be handled.
+In most instances, it will take just seven main steps.

 The 7 Steps of Handling a Personal Injury Case